tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/运维指南/开发运维/连接类问题排查_intl.md

 2. If you have set a connection pool, check your business for any unexpected exceptions.
  - Check whether there is any business release change or code logic defect that leads to a large number of connections.<br>
- - Check whether there is any connection leak, that is, check whether the number of connections on relevant CVM is exceptional.<br>
+ - Check whether there is any connection leak, i.e., check whether the number of connections on relevant CVM is exceptional.<br>
  - Check whether the business really has a large number of sudden requests.<br>

 3. Check whether there is any slow log that causes the connection to be occupied.<br>